galaxyproject/training-material/topics/epigenetics/tutorials/atac-seq/tutorial.md

 {: .hands_on}

 ### Convert NarrowPeak to BED3
 In order to visualize a specific region (e.g., the gene *YDJC*), we can either use a genome browser like `IGV` or `UCSC browser`, or use `pyGenomeTracks` to make publishable figures.
-For the moment, `pyGenomeTracks` require specific formats.
-To be able to display peaks, we will convert the narrowPeak file from **Genrich callpeak** {% icon tool %} into a BED3 format (only 3 columns).
+We will use `pyGenomeTracks`.
+Currently `pyGenomeTracks` requires specific formats to be able to display peaks.
+We will convert the narrowPeak file from **Genrich callpeak** {% icon tool %} into a BED3 format (only 3 columns).

 > ### {% icon hands_on %} Hands-on: Convert peaks to BED3 format
 >